donghui-dai/donghui-dai.github.io/_pages/about.md

 - Guest Editor for MDPI Electronics Special Issues
 - Reviewer for IEEE Transactions on Dependable and Secure Computing
 - Reviewer for IEEE Internet of Things Journal
+- Reviewer for IEEE Transactions on Affective Computing
 - Reviewer for IEEE Network Magazine
 - Reviewer for IEEE Open Journal of the Computer Society
 - Reviewer for EAI MobiQuitous, 2023-2024